-Portland Metro, Salem, and Vancouver Area Eclectic Pagan Teaching & Fellowship Group
+Portland Metro and Vancouver Area Eclectic Pagan Teaching & Fellowship Group

-We meet at the Powell’s City of Books coffee shop on the 1st Monday of each month to answer questions from those curious about us, and to give anyone who comes by an opportunity to look us over.
-We will be at the table with the Lyceum of Trees sign and usually a bunch of crafts books being passed around.
-Feel free to join us and ask questions about Lyceum, or just observe us at a distance.
-Read more about us…
+We meet at the Powell’s City of Books coffee shop on the 1st Monday of each month from 7:30pm-8:30pm to answer questions from those curious about us.
+We will be at the table with the Lyceum of Trees sign and usually a bunch of books are being passed around.
+Generally we are the loudest table in the room, with lots of laughing, joking and sharing going on.
+We invite you to join us and ask questions about Lyceum, or just observe us at a distance.

 Our primary goals remain mutual support and continuing education focused on neopagan and other earth- centered spiritual traditions.
 We are sponsored by Eastrose Unitarian Universalist Fellowship and Lyceum of Trees.